SonarSoftwareInc/freeradius_genie-v2/README.md

 If you're using an older version of Ubuntu, you may need to run `sudo apt-get install php5-cli php5-mbstring php5-mysql unzip` instead.

-Once these commands are complete, you can download the installer by executing `wget https://github.com/SonarSoftware/freeradius_genie/archive/master.zip` and then `unzip master.zip`.
-Once unzipped, enter the directory by typing `cd freeradius_genie-master`.
-You can also install it using [Composer](https://getcomposer.org) if you prefer - just `composer require sonarsoftware/freeradius_genie`!

-Now execute the installer by running `php installer.php`
+Once these commands are complete, you should install MariaDB (a replacement for MySQL) and the FreeRADIUS server.
+Run the following commands to complete this step:

+1. `sudo apt-get install mariadb-server mariadb-client`
+2. `sudo apt-get -y install freeradius freeradius-common freeradius-utils freeradius-mysql`

 ## Completing preliminary installation

-Once the installer has finished, all the necessary software to run your FreeRADIUS server will be installed.
-You will need to configure your SQL database before proceeding any further.
+Now that all the necessary software to run your FreeRADIUS server is installed, you will need to configure your SQL database.
 To do this, run `/usr/bin/mysql_secure_installation` and answer the questions using the following:

 1. **Enter current password for root (enter for none):** - Press enter
 2. **Set root password?
 [Y/n]** - Press 'y'